skills/create-ai-powered-actions/.github/steps/3-step.md

     I love learning about GitHub Actions!
     ```

-1. Verify the action responds appropriately in both scenarios
+1. With the comment added, Mona should share the next steps!